jerdog/jerdog-me-hugo/content/posts/13-year-romance-is-over.md

 ## The breakup
 So after 13 years, my wireless carrier and I have broken up, and in a twist on the typical breakup story, it’s not me, Sprint — it’s you.
 I have to say, coupled with the amazing HSPA+ data speeds of AT&T via Straight Talk (3–4x faster on average over Sprint’s 3G and WiMAX), the grass IS greener on the other side.

+***Note: This was [written by me](http://briefmobile.com/the-13-year-romance-is-over-are-there-greener-pastures/) in 2012 on a site called BriefMobile.
+When I left there my articles were re-attributed to someone else.
+In an effort to retain ownership of my writing I am re-posting on something that I own.***